PR packages include press release writing, distribution via segmented media lists and news agencies, media monitoring and reporting processes.

 Press reports are written in a structure known as the inverted pyramid.
-They are brief but newsworthy text published with the aim of enhancing the image or reputation of a person or entity, rather than for sales and marketing purposes.
+They are brief but newsworthy texts published with the aim of enhancing the image or reputation of a person or entity, rather than for sales and marketing purposes.
 The press release format is straightforward.
 Press releases typically contain information, supported by data, about events and/or strategies related to a particular subject.
 News releases are sent out through a distribution service with the aim of attracting media coverage or raising awareness about a news story.
-They are relatively easy to write, especially if one adheres to the following press release template.
+Writing a press release is relatively easy, especially if one adheres to the following press release template.

 The first paragraph of a press release should provide answers to all the ‘5W1H’ questions (if applicable): who, what, when, where, why and how.
 The primary message should be stated in the introductory paragraph so that if a journalist uses only the first paragraph, this message will be adequately conveyed.How to write a press release.
 Here are the do’s for a proper press release format

 The key message should be clearly stated in the headline of the press release so as to capture the attention of journalists.
 The subject can be further elaborated upon in later paragraphs.

 Journalists seeking more information can move on to the second and third paragraphs, where the subject is explained in considerably more detail.
 These paragraphs may also include quotes from a company official or other relevant source.

 The final paragraph (usually the fourth or fifth) should contain background information about the subject.

 If the subject of the press release has provided any detailed information (dates, venues, times, etc.), this can be provided at the end of the press release in a separate section or box.

 Given the importance today of search engine optimization, it is also essential to use relevant keywords in the text to ensure the press release is prominently displayed in search-engine results.

 For a press release to stand out among the countless emails that a journalist or editor receives every day, the key message should be communicated through a compelling headline, and reinforced in a lead paragraph.
 A good lead paragraph will also answer the ‘5W1H’ questions, when applicable.
 If an editor chooses only to publish the lead paragraph, the text should contain all primary information.

 The second and third paragraphs should include more detailed information, such as the purpose of an event, the number of expected participants, etc. If journalists or editors want more information, they should be able to find it in these two paragraphs.

 If a press release is sent out prior to an event with a view to attracting participants and members of the press, an invitation message should be communicated in the third paragraph.
 The date, time and venue of the event, along with additional contact information, should be placed in a small, separate box at the end of the press release.

 The fourth paragraph is generally reserved for background information, such as a company’s history, similar events held in the past, or other details related to the subject of the press release.

 When writing a press release, grammar and spelling mistakes should be assiduously avoided.
 Mistakes mean extra work for editors, thus decreasing the likelihood of a press release being published.
 Headlines, meanwhile, should be both explanatory and compelling.
 They should not be too long; rather, they should convey the message clearly and concisely.
 The first letter of each word in a headline should be capitalized, and headlines should never be presented in all caps.